Skip to main content

 Integrating Agno with Latitude

 Latitude is an open-source observability and evaluation platform for LLM applications.
-By instrumenting Agno with OpenInference and exporting OpenTelemetry traces to Latitude, every agent run, tool call, and model call becomes a span you can inspect, search, and evaluate — with token usage, cost, latency, and full input/output captured automatically.
+By instrumenting Agno with OpenInference and exporting OpenTelemetry traces to Latitude, every agent run, tool call, and model call becomes a span you can inspect, search, and evaluate.
+Token usage, cost, latency, and full input/output are captured automatically.

 Prerequisites